 - New Apt and RPM Package Repository and Migration Timeline

-Aside from this blog post explaining the new features in detail and the documentation, we also invite you to sign up for our 30 minute webinar "New Features and Improvements launched in autumn 2020" scheduled for 25th November 2020, 15:00 Europe/Berlin.
+Aside from this blog post explaining the new features in detail and the documentation, we also invite you to view the recording of our 30 minute webinar “New Features and Improvements launched in autumn 2020” scheduled for 25th November 2020, 15:00 Europe/Berlin.

 To benefit from all these changes you need to upgrade your Tideways PHP Extension to version 5.3.4 and Tideways Daemon to version 1.6.24.

 The latest Tideways PHP extension version 5.3.4 (released today) includes support for the upcoming PHP 8.0 version that will be released next week (November 26th 2020).

 In addition we are announcing to deprecate support for Tideways on all PHP 5 versions.
 All our release packages for Tideways will continue to include PHP 5 builds of Tideways, but only of the Tideways branch 5.2 (latest release as of today is 5.2.6).
 If necessary we will update PHP 5 builds with important bugfixes or security patches, but new features are not targeted for PHP 5 anymore.